Foundations

 Refer to the Authentication and Security topic for more information.

-Refer to the App keys, client ID, and client secret topic for more information.
+Refer to the client ID and client secret topic for more information.

 Versioning